 Online Master’s Degrees in Genetic Counseling

 Genetic counseling is an important medical field in which a trained professional evaluates a person or family’s risk of inherited genetic conditions.
-Despite the word “counseling” in the name, genetic counselors are not mental health providers.
-They can provide support and education related to the risks of disease that may have been uncovered during a genetic evaluation.
+Despite the word “counseling” in the name, genetic counselors are not mental health providers, although they can provide support and education related to the risks of disease that may have been uncovered during a genetic evaluation.

-Genetic counselors determine the risk of inherited health conditions for all ages of people.
+Genetic counselors determine the risk of inherited health conditions for people of all ages.
 They do this by directly conversing with patients to create a thorough family medical and environmental history.
 This family health history can reveal much about disease risk assessment.
 The genetic counselor can also help the patients understand certain conditions’ management and possible prevention.
 Genetic counselors also actively participate in research and can share many resources about common and rare conditions with their patients.

-This explosive growth in this healthcare field is an increased awareness of genetics and family history due to the increased availability of at-home genetics testing kits.
-Many professional genetic counselors say that these at-home genetics testing kits can be confusing and upsetting when the results are viewed without discussing the risks with a professional counselor.
+This explosive growth in this healthcare field is due to an increased awareness of genetics and family history due to the increased availability of at-home genetics testing kits.
+Many professional genetic counselors say that these kits can be confusing and upsetting when the results are viewed without talking with a professional counselor about the risks.
 As more people take at-home genetics tests, the need to talk over the results with a professional becomes even more important.

 Keep reading for more about what jobs are available to genetic counselors and how to find accredited online master’s degrees in genetic counseling.